 - 3 tsp cumin (ground for beans)

 - 9 cups water

-- 4 tbsp whey, lemon juice, or apple cider vinegar
+- 4 tbsp whey (you can sub lemon juice or apple cider vinegar)

 - Place beans in the crockpot or a bowl, add 8 cups of warm water and the whey, apple cider vinegar or lemon juice.
 Soak overnight (8-12 hours).

 - Pour beans into a colander, rinse with filtered water, then place them back into the crock pot.